KavinVidhunanR/Aegis/README.md

 ## Setting the API Key

 To use this application, you must configure your Gemini API key.
-Vite requires environment variables to be prefixed with `VITE_` for security reasons.

 1. Open the **Secrets** panel in AI Studio.
 2. Click **Create new secret**.